-With elite athletes converging upon Red Deer this month, the spirit of competition is alive and thriving all over the province, particularly Central Alberta.
-On February 20, at Westerner Park in Red Deer, Alberta, hopeful entrepreneurs will be pitching their business ideas to investors at the Winter’s Edge Investment Forum.
-These conversations and connections between investors and entrepreneurs will help provide the groundwork for sowing the seeds of new relationships and projects for future business prosperity and growth.
-But what comes after you, as a business owner, have won the pitch, and someone is ready and willing to invest in your venture?
-We’ve asked Rama Alluri, Assistant Vice President & Branch Manager at CWB in Red Deer, for his perspective on what comes after the cheque has been cashed.
-Rama has assisted both public and private companies in a variety of industries with borrowing needs of up to $75 million.
+Conversations and connections between investors and entrepreneurs help set the groundwork for sowing the seeds of new relationships and projects for future business prosperity and growth.
+But what comes after you, as a business owner, have someone ready and willing to invest in your venture?
+We’ve asked Rama Alluri, Sr. AVP & Market Lead for CWB's BC Interior District, for his perspective on what comes after the cheque has been cashed.
+Rama has assisted both public and private companies in a variety of industries with borrowing needs.

 Research is key from the outset